-In mediation the disclosure process can be a faster, less streeful way of talking and agressing assets without the need for Solicitors and Court.
-Mediators are triained to help with financial issues and help you both reach a settlement.
+In mediation the disclosure process can be a faster, less stressful way of talking and agreeing assets without the need for Solicitors and Court.
+Countrywide Family Mediators trainedained to help with financial issues and help you both reach a settlement.

 To ensure that a fair assessment can be made, no assets must be hidden or undeclared.
 Non- disclosure of assets could lead to any settlement being re-opened, even years after the event.
 It is not unknown for serious cases of non-disclosure to result in a prison sentence.

 Once full financial disclosure has been provided by both sides, negotiating the final agreement can begin.
 Ideally, this settlement should be agreeable to both parties and viewed as fair by the court.

 If the couple can reach an agreement, a Consent Order is drawn up, which is then approved by both sides.
 After this has been done, the Consent Order is passed to the court for final approval.

 However, even if the divorce is relatively amicable, discussions involving finances can be stressful.
 During an emotional time, it can be hard to remain objective.
 Therefore, it can be difficult to reach a financial agreement by consensus.

 If the parties involved are unable to reach an agreement themselves, the settlement is negotiated through mediation or the legal system.
 In most cases, mediation is the preferred option, for some reasons.

 Firstly, mediation is, invariably, less costly than using a legal representative.
 While a mediator might charge a similar fee to a solicitor, the dispute is usually resolved much more quickly.
 The legal process can be very slow moving, meaning a resolution might take months.